 These programs pay for some of the cost of Medicare for seniors and people with disabilities who are not otherwise eligible for Medical Assistance.
 Medicare Part A covers hospital services.
 There is no monthly premium but there are co-pays and deductibles.
 Medicare Part B covers doctors’ visits and other medical costs.
-There is monthly premium for Medicare Part B which is usually deducted from their Social Security check.
-For 2020 the standard monthly premium is $144.60.
-They also pay co-payments for doctor visits and a deductible for hospitalization.
+There is monthly premium for Medicare Part B which is usually deducted from the individual’s Social Security check.
+For 2021 the standard monthly premium is $148.50.
 The types of costs covered by the Medicare Premium Assistance Program is determined by the applicant’s income level as shown in the chart below.

 - People that have Medicare Part A (elders receiving Social Security Retirement benefits; people who have received Social Security Disability benefits for two years).